nitad54448/yappari-5-1/README.md

     3.605471E+5	9.711612E+4	-3.944369E+4
     2.940048E+5	1.011267E+5	-3.451051E+4

+In order to read this file we can observe that the datasets are separated by a string  __Temp /K before measurement : __ One can use a definition like this :

+    [header]=Temp /K before measurement :
+    [label_length]=5
+    #label
+    #ignore_line
+    #ignore_line
+    #ignore_line
+    #ignore_line
+    #data_columns=1,2,3

-The configuration file instructs the program to find all the measurements (446 for this case !), then label each data set with the text following the header (which is, in this case, the temperature), ignore the following 4 lines then read the data found in the three columns separated by the delimiter specified by the user in the Parameters case (here, it should be TAB).
-Yappari can fit in batch all these 446 measurements and save the results in a file.
+The command header will split the datafile (an exemple is /data/custom_file_ZMFLI.txt) in as many datasets it can find in the file, to each data set it will add a label consisting of the first 5 characters found after the header text which in this case is the temperature of the measurement.
+The program will find all the measurements (446 for this case !), then label each data set with the text following the header (which is, in this case, the temperature), ignore the following 4 lines then read the data found in the three columns separated by the delimiter specified by the user in the Parameters case (here, it should be TAB).
+Yappari can fit in batch all these 446 measurements and save the results to a file.

-Note that even if you don't use a label, the data set will have an index indicating the position of the dataset in the file : 0 is for the first data set, 1 the second, and so on.
+Note that even if you don't use a label, the dataset will have an index indicating the position of the data in the file : 0 is for the first dataset, 1 the second, and so on.
 An exemple of configuration file for a three columns separated by tab is also given in the /data directory.
 The custom file allows to read other columns from the data file.

 For instance, the file _exemple_custom_5_columns.txt_ was saved with yappari and contains 4 data sets with experimental and fitted data.
 It has a form like this :

     dev3221_imps_34, freq /Hz, Zr , Zi, Zr calc, Zi calc 5.000000E+6;2.308040E+3;-4.358320E+3;2.656137E+3;-6.062695E+3